-The William O. Douglas Honors College (DHC), is a four-year course of study for undergraduate and transfer students at Central Washington University (CWU).
+The William O. Douglas Honors College (DHC), is a flexible course of study for undergraduate and transfer students at Central Washington University (CWU).
 Honors complements all majors and is accessible for students at all levels of education.
 Our curriculum offers passionate learners an opportunity to navigate through CWU surrounded by other engaged peers and faculty members.

-The motto of the William O. Douglas Honors College is sapere aude (dare to be wise).
-Through our one-of-a-kind classes, faculty mentoring, events targeted for mindset growth and peer and faculty advising and support, the DHC pushes students to do just that; to dare to be wise.
-Equipped with crucial skills and life experiences crucial to achieving their goals in today's ever-changing economy and culture.
+The motto of the Douglas Honors College is sapere aude (dare to be wise).
+Through interdisciplinary discussion, faculty mentoring, peer support systems, and events targeted for mindset growth, the DHC pushes students to do just that: to dare to be wise.
+Equipped with crucial skills and life experiences, DHC graduates are well prepared to achieve their goals in today's evolving culture and economy.